muxinc/media-chrome/docs/src/pages/en/media-live-button.md

 source: https://github.com/muxinc/media-chrome/tree/main/src/js/media-live-button.js
 ---

-The Media Live Button does two things:
-1. Shows when the stream is live via an indicator (red dot, by default)
-2. Allows the viewer to seek back to the most current part of the stream by clicking on the button.
+The Media Live Button shows when the stream is live via an indicator (red dot, by default).
+It also allows the viewer to seek to the most current part of the stream by clicking on the button ("seek to live").

-<h3>Media is not live (default)</h3>
+<h3>Default: Media is not live</h3>

 <media-live-button></media-live-button>